Yasmin-FY/AIRA-F/README.md

-# AI.R.A.-Health
+# AI Risk Assesment-Health
-Software vulnerabilities are commonly scored using the Common Vulnerability Scoring System (CVSS), however this framework doesn't apply well to many AI/LLM-based issues which have less concrete and more social/psychological impact.
+Software vulnerabilities are commonly scored using the Common Vulnerability Scoring System (CVSS), however this framework doesn't apply well to many AI/LLM-based issues which have less concrete and more social, health or psychological impact.
 It's also much more difficult to gauge the vulnerability due to the non-deterministic nature of LLMs and the fact that many vulnerabilities are more similar to social engineering than to classical software security.
-Because of that, this document proposes a new method for scoring LLM-based risks focussing on users' health called AI Risk Assessment- Health (AI.R.A.-Health) which later on could be expanded or incorporated into other evaluation tools.
+Because of that, this document proposes a new method for scoring LLM-based risks focussing on users' health called AI Risk Assessment- Health which later on could be expanded (e.g. legal, social, societal) or incorporated into other evaluation tools.

-AI.R.A.-Health is a risk scoring framework similar to CVSS which evaluates the health impact of issues with AI behavior and content.
+AI Risk Assesment-Health is a risk scoring framework similar to CVSS which evaluates the health impact of issues with AI behavior and content.
 This scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers, as well as e.g. medical professionals to report and evaluate an incident.
 The subcategories 1 to 3 could also serve as a base for a scoring used by outputfilters to protect the users health and well-being.

 This framework evaluates AI risks across seven core dimensions using a consistent four-point scoring system with multipliers to reflect severity.
 This framework prioritizes human welfare over technical complexity or business concerns.
 Risks affecting physical safety, mental health, and vulnerable populations get multiplied by triggerability and AI-bonding and the score can be lowered through the presence of integrated proactive and reactive safeguards.
-AI.R.A.-Health is meant to be a quick assessment which does not require vendor insider knowledge to be performed but is based on the AI's behavior and output.
+AI Risk Assesment-Health is meant to be a quick assessment which does not require vendor insider knowledge to be performed but is based on the AI's behavior and output.

 ## Scoring Factors